zot/domdom/README.md

 It's also compatible with AMD style so you can use something like require.js:

-\<link rel="stylesheet" href="css/metadom.css">\</link>
+\<link rel="stylesheet" href="css/domdom.css">\</link>
 \<script data-main="js/config" src="js/lib/require-2.1.18.js">\</script>

 You can implement the model in local JavaScript or in a server.
-Metadom currently supports Julia servers.
+Domdom currently supports Julia servers.

 # Connecting to a server
 Put this at the bottom of the body of your web page, with the HOST and PORT of your server in it: